 At Momentum Digital, we frequently use the SWOT analysis.
 This form of research helps marketers determine how to predict sales, opportunities, increase business brand awareness.
 A SWOT analysis helps the business reach their maximum ROI (return on investment) by managing the data and allocating the proper budget to the marketing plan.

 Using a SWOT Analysis

 When using a SWOT analysis the business will research as well as list their strengths and weaknesses.
 Once their strengths and weaknesses have been determined the next steps are to identify the opportunities, threats, and trends the business will most likely face in the future.
 A SWOT analysis can be performed by an individual in the company, as stated above.
 Meaning a manager or business owner can create a SWOT analysis.
-Having multiple employees utilize the this strategy can help everyone understand and get involved more at work.
+Having multiple employees utilize this strategy can help everyone understand and get involved more at work.

 The first steps for creating an effective SWOT analysis consists of asking the right questions and then understanding the answers to them.
-By asking the questions bellow, your business will be able to determine what data is needed to create the SWOT analysis.
+By asking the questions below, your business will be able to determine what data is needed to create the SWOT analysis.